-Today we head back to Kampala.
-Even though you will have a long drive back to your hotel, you will have a stopover in the Lake Mburo National Park.
-After driving through varied landscapes with beautiful views over the panorama of the country, you will reach Lake Mburo just in time for lunch.
+Today, you will head back to Kampala.
+Even though it’s a long drive back to your hotel, you’ll have a stopover in Lake Mburo National Park.
+After driving through diverse landscapes with beautiful panorama views over the country, you will reach Lake Mburo just in time for lunch.
 The scenery around Kabale, aka "Gorilla Highlands," is a colorful pattern of many mountains and deep valleys.
 Despite the rough and steep terrain landscapes, the locals use the grounds for fields.
-The highest point here, and in Kabales, is 7700 feet.
+The highest point here, and in Kabales, is 2347 meters.
 In front of this mountain, you will experience a beautiful panorama.

 In contrast, Lake Mburo is very hot and dry.
 Instead of monkeys and jungle dwellers, you'll find zebras and giraffes living in the Murchison Falls National Park.
 Since there are not many large predators, Lake Mburo is one of the few Ugandan national parks that offer safaris.
 Our tip: A night safari where you can meet the nocturnal animals.

-Travel time Bwindi Impenetrable Forest - Kampala: approx. eight hours / about 310 miles
+Travel time Bwindi Impenetrable Forest - Kampala: about 8 hours / approx. 500 km

-A room at Boma or Karibu Guesthouse is available for the day so you can freshen up again.
+A room at Boma or Karibu Guesthouse is available for the day so you can freshen up before your flight.

 Half board and transfer are included for this day.